horohoro-Git/PenguinRestaurant/README.md

 07/01 Allow table furniture to be placed adjacent in the grid-based placement system, and ensure that only unobstructed seats are available for use
 07/03 Restrict characters interacting with furniture during rearrangement and move them to the updated positions after placement changes
 07/04 If a character is at a table and the seat becomes unavailable due to attachment to another table, make the character move to another available seat
+07/05 Fix the issue where previous values are not properly cleared when reverting in the placement system